-Unit 1 is a dry bottom tangentially fired boiler, classified as an existing unit under MATS, which combusts pulverized subbituminous coal as the primary fuel and oil as an ignition/flame stabilization fuel.
-The source classification code (SCC) is 10100226.
+Unit 2 is a wall-fired boiler, classified as an existing unit under MATS, which combusts pulverized subbituminous coal as the primary fuel and oil as an ignition/flame stabilization fuel.
+The unit is also permitted to burn eastern coal blends.
+The source classification code

+(SCC) is 10100222.
 Coal is fired in the furnace where the combustion heats water within boiler tubes producing steam.
 The steam turns a turbine that is connected to an electricity-producing generator.
 The electricity is routed through the transmission and distribution system to consumers.